-Continuing, we either construct a homomorphism or obtain an contradiction.
+Continuing, we either construct a homomorphism or obtain a contradiction.
 This approach avoids the need to switch.
-If the answer is ``no'' then one needs to trace backwards to find a certificate that no homomorphism exists.
+If the answer is ``no'' then one can trace backwards to find a certificate that no homomorphism exists.
 (The certificate will in fact be a cycle in $G$ that cannot be switched to be monochromatic c.f.
 Proposition~\ref{prop:monocycles}.)

-We conclude this section with a dichotomy theorem for \swhhom{$H$} when the $m$-switching group $\Gamma$ is Abelian.
-The proof uses the indicator construction \cite{hel08} and a theorem of Barto, Kozig and Niven \cite{bar08}.
-These are described next.
+The NP-complete cases of the dichotomy theorem use the following results; namely, the indicator construction~\cite{hel08} and a theorem of Barto, Kozig and Niven~\cite{bar08}.

-Let $A$ be a $m$-edge coloured graph with specified vertices $a$ and $b$.
-Given a $m$-edge-coloured graph $H$, the \emph{indicator construction with respect to $(A, a, b)$} produces a digraph $H^*$ with vertex set $V(H^*) = V(H)$ and an arc from $x$ to $y$ whenever there is a homomorphism of $A$ to $H$ that maps $a$ to $x$ and $b$ to $y$.
+Let $A$ be an $m$-edge-coloured graph with specified vertices $a$ and $b$.
+Given an $m$-edge-coloured graph $H$, the \emph{indicator construction with respect to $(A, a, b)$} produces a digraph $H^*$ with vertex set $V(H^*) = V(H)$ and an arc from $x$ to $y$ whenever there is a homomorphism (without switching) of $A$ to $H$ that maps $a$ to $x$ and $b$ to $y$.

 \begin{lemma}[\cite{hel08}] \hhom[$H^*$] polynomially transforms to \hhom. \end{lemma}

 A digraph $D$ is called \emph{smooth} if it has no vertex of in-degree 0 and no vertex of out-degree 0.
 A dichotomy theorem for homomorphisms to smooth digraphs is known: